SATIVAR/sativar-isis-gemini/server/readme.md

 -- Creates the 'associates' table for the Seishat CRM module.
 -- The 'id' is an auto-incrementing integer, ensuring a unique, sequential identifier for each associate.
+-- A `custom_fields` column is added to store dynamic data from the Form Builder.
 CREATE TABLE IF NOT EXISTS associates ( id INT AUTO_INCREMENT PRIMARY KEY, full_name VARCHAR(255) NOT NULL,